whoisjorge/not-cat-gifs/README.md

+## Contributing

+If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/whoisjorge/not-cat-gifs/issues) or a [pull request](https://github.com/whoisjorge/not-cat-gifs/pulls).

+If you want to add, rename or remove an animal  from the search query — sounds huge, huh? — they're all located in the [animals.js](src/animals.js) file. [_Just edit it!_](https://github.com/whoisjorge/not-cat-gifs/edit/master/src/animals.js)

 ## License

 This is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.